Susannah's Home Page

 First Aid

 I was a member of St John Ambulance when I lived in London, and was then a member of the university first aid unit back in Oxford.
-I've recently re-joined St John Ambulance again (Oxford City Division), now that I'm coming to the end of my student days.
+I am now a member of the Oxford City division of St John Ambulance, as an Advanced First Aider, and hope to continue to expand my first aid qualifications and experience.

 Church

-I'm a chapel clerk of Keble College chapel, and I'm also a regular member of a local parish church.
+I'm a chapel lector of Keble College chapel, and I'm also a regular member of a local parish church.

 Volunteering